What are DOIs and what benefits do they offer?

 Why use DOI?
 And how is ZB MED involved?

-Compared to other types of persistent identifier, the DOI system is widespread and well established in the life sciences arena, and it provides widely accepted visible proof that a publication is citable.
+Compared to other types of persistent identifiers, the DOI system is widespread and well established in the life sciences, and it provides widely accepted visible proof that a publication is citable.